-However, if you think about it carefully, you will find that all of these questions have the same solution.
+However, if you think about it carefully, you will find that these questions have the same solution.
 Finding out for yourself is the simplest method to put your kid to sleep.

 There is no such thing as a universal formula that can be used on all newborns.
-There are certain pointers and suggestions that might be quite helpful.
+Some specific pointers and suggestions might be pretty helpful.

 Of course, you are free to add anything of your own if it is appropriate and beneficial to your kid.
-This is the best way to teach a child not just how to go asleep on his own, but also many other things in life.
-If you pay attention to your children and identify their needs, you will almost never make a mistake.
+This is the best way to teach a child how to go asleep on his own and many other things in life.
+If you pay attention to your children and identify their needs, you will rarely make a mistake.

 Baby cries before going to bed

 When babies are small, their primary mode of communicating is through crying.
 Crying might be caused by anything that annoys the infant.
 Don’t forget that newborns are fresh to our world and will require time to adjust.

 The most powerful triggers are those connected to fundamental human needs: hunger, thirst, dirty diapers, and exhaustion.
 The first three issues are simple to resolve; feed the kid, hydrate him, and change his diaper or bathe him.
 A baby that is stressed and exhausted, on the other hand, may not be able to settle down and go asleep as easily.